This set of Civil Engineering Drawing Question Bank focuses on “Reports on Estimate for the Construction of Building and Culvert”.

 Explanation: A bridge doesn’t necessarily have to bridge over water.
 A bridge can be used to span over a canyon, or depression, or even over a freeway or roadway.

 2. If the span of crossing is greater than 12 feet (3.7 m), the structure is termed as bridge and otherwise is ______________

 Explanation: A bridge is a structure built to span physical obstacles without closing the way underneath such as a body of water, valley, or road, for the purpose of providing passage over the obstacle.
 There are many different designs that each serve a particular purpose and apply to different situations.

-8. A ___________________is a construction industry professional with expert knowledge on construction costs and contracts.
+3. A ___________________ is a construction industry professional with expert knowledge on construction costs and contracts.
 They are not to be confused with Land Surveyors or Land Survey Engineers.

 a) Project manager

 b) Building services engineer